pandastrail/wordcloud/README.md

 So for any given time, giving a keyword or term to search, and a location, a list of links to retrieve the text can be automatically generated.
 At this point I have tried the code with one term only.
 The location can also be blank and the search will just give everything for the term given, without filtering a location.
 I have tested the code for 10 pages, with 20 results per page, gives 200 open job positions parsed.
 This works so far very well, giving that there are more than 200 positions for the term given.

 ## Sauce & Soup
-After building the beautifulsoup object based on the requested page it was just a matter of finding the link at the class:
+After building the beautifulsoup object based on the requested page we search for the link at the class:

 ```python
 sauce = urllib.request.urlopen(url).read()